OctopusDeploy/docs/docs/api-and-integration/metadata/index.md

 ![Package Details](package-detail.png)

-If you have configured an issue tracker extension (e.g. Jira), that matches the work items' type, they will appear as a link to the issue tracking system.
+If you have configured an issue tracker extension (e.g. Jira), that matches the work items type, they will appear as a link to the issue tracking system.
 If not, they appear as plain text.

 Note that you can actually have multiple "issue trackers" enabled at the same time.
 In the screenshot above, both the Jira and GitHub trackers are enabled.
 The reason being that the GitHub tracker knows how to render the links back to the commits.
 If you disabled it then the work items links would still appear to Jira, but the commit link would not display.